Mubelotix/faster-pest/README.md

 It contains two examples from the Pest book: [csv](https://github.com/Mubelotix/faster-pest/tree/master/faster-pest/examples/csv) and [ini](https://github.com/Mubelotix/faster-pest/tree/master/faster-pest/examples/ini).
 These use the exact same code as in the Pest book, showing that `faster-pest` is a drop-in replacement for Pest.

-If you don't have any legacy Pest codebases, it is recommended to not use the pest compatibility layer.
+If you don't have any legacy Pest codebase, it is recommended to not use the pest compatibility layer.
 See other two examples: [json](https://github.com/Mubelotix/faster-pest/tree/master/faster-pest/examples/json) and [po](https://github.com/Mubelotix/faster-pest/tree/master/faster-pest/examples/po).
 These are the most efficient and idiomatic uses of `faster-pest`.
 They work rather similarly to the pest compatibility layer, but their implementation is nicer.

 ## Limitations